Last update: 18.06.2025

 • Missed reconversion opportunities.
 On average, our research has shown that 30% of returns could be converted into exchanges or repurchases with the right process.

 Customers expect fast, frictionless returns, and poor experiences can destroy brand loyalty.
-Retailers we talked with recognised that streamlining returns, offering self-service portals, automated updates, and instant refunds can significantly boost their customer retention and revenue recovery.
+Retailers we talked with recognized that streamlining returns, offering self-service portals, automated updates, and instant refunds can significantly boost their customer retention and revenue recovery.

 3. Carrier performance - the good, the bad, and the ugly